danbee/cv/source/sections/_portfolio.markdown

 #### [New Bamboo](https://www.new-bamboo.co.uk)

 The New Bamboo website was completely redesigned and rebuilt from the ground up in 2015.
-Dan managed the project, served as the primary developer and also contributed to the design work.
+Dan managed the project, serving as the product owner.
+He also served as the primary developer and contributed to the design work.

 #### [Contagious IO](https://www.contagious.io)